BDUG/vanillanoprop/docs/examples/hf_vlm.md

 ## Overview

 Download a tiny vision-language model from the Hugging Face Hub and run a dummy image + text forward pass.
+The example reads settings such as the optional Hugging Face token from `configs/hf_vlm.toml`.

 ## Running the Example
 Fetches a small CLIP-like checkpoint and produces embeddings for an image and a prompt.

 **Prerequisites:** internet access to download the model.
-Add an `hf_token` to `configs/backprop_config.toml` when authentication is needed and avoid committing files containing the token.
+Add an `hf_token` to `configs/hf_vlm.toml` when authentication is needed and avoid committing files containing the token.

 **Demo command:** (use `cargo run --example`; training binaries use `./run.sh`)